 Are all countries/provinces eligible to participate?

 This Contest is not open to individuals in the province of Quebec in Canada.
 In addition, residents of Cuba, Iran, Syria, North Korea, Myanmar (formerly Burma) and Sudan are not eligible to participate.
 This Contest is void in these countries and where otherwise prohibited or restricted by law.
-For detailed eligibility requirements, please visit our Rules page.
+For detailed eligibility requirements, please review the rules.

 If my solution is already a legal business entity, can I participate?